Geometric quantification for nonlinear deformation in knitted fabrics: Methods

 \subsection{Surface quantification}

 To accurately extract the surface features of a unit area formed by an irregularly shaped stitch, we explored several surface reconstruction methods.
 We found that the hybrid technique combining B-spline and ruled surface is the most effective for preserving boundary smoothness with meaningful surface definition.
-See SI Section~S2 for more details of the surface quantification methods with comparisons.
+See SI Section~S2, Fig.~S3--S8, and Table S1--S2 for more details of the surface quantification methods with comparisons.